Blackfish Bar: Chapter 2

 They pairs filled out the room, circling slowly, as they began to feint and dodge, no one wanting to take on their friends.
 Except for Nate and Domino.

 She landed the first blow, her kick glancing off his jaw and snapping his head around.
 Nathan backed up, seeing the determination in her eyes.
-She wasn’t holding back.
+She wasnt holding back.

 He saw her weight shift, and he ducked the blow that she sent, sending a slap across her face.
 It only served to increase her focus as they slowly circled each other.

-One by one the other teams stopped fighting, and watched Domino and Cable.
-She was fighting as if her life depended on it, and Nathan was warding off blows as best he could.
+Cable.
+She was fighting as if her life depended on it, and Nathan was warding

 *Nothing.
 Now shut up and fight.*

 His eyes narrowed as he considered his options.
-If he let go, she’d be down in minutes, due to the plain fact that he was bigger and hit harder.
-But he didn’t want to hurt her, no matter what she wanted.
+If he let go, shed be down in minutes, due to the plain fact that he was bigger and hit harder.
+But he didnt want to hurt her, no matter what she wanted.

 Domino seethed as he fended off another blow.
-He wasn’t fighting back - this wouldn’t help to hone her skills any.
+He wasnt fighting back - this wouldnt help to hone her skills any.
 She shook her hair out of her eyes, enjoying the control she was feeling.
 At least in this fight, she was winning.
-Not like the other night…
+Not like the other night

 She spun, sending a kick to the side of his knee, then followed with blow to his back.
 That would teach him.
 That would teach them all.

-Nathan went down, his anger growing as he realised Dom wasn’t training any more.
-She was looking for a fight, and he wasn’t going to be the patsy to give her one.
+Nathan went down, his anger growing as he realised Dom wasnt training any more.
+She was looking for a fight, and he wasnt going to be the patsy to give her one.

-"Game’s over, Dom," he muttered, allowing her to get close enough to grab her.
+"Games over, Dom," he muttered, allowing her to get close

-"Not until there’s only one person left standing, Nate," she growled, twisting out of his grip.
+"Not until theres only one person left standing, Nate," she

 "No, not this time."
-He caught her wrist and spun her into a headlock, increasing the pressure on her throat.
+He caught her wrist and spun her into a

-"It’s over Dom.
+"Its over Dom.
 Give it up."

 "No, damn you."

 Her neck felt on fire, the pain more intense than she would have cared to admit.
 She gasped for breath, knowing that she had to win this round.
-She didn’t know what she’d do if she couldn’t.
+She didnt know what shed do if she couldnt.

-Domino felt Nathan’s grip relax slightly as she stopped struggling, and she took the opportunity to slam her elbow into his diaphragm, winding him.
+Domino felt Nathans grip relax slightly as she stopped struggling, and she took the opportunity to slam her elbow into his diaphragm, winding him.
 He gasped, and her other hand grabbed the back of his head, pulling it back as her elbow dug into his ribs.
-She knew then that she’d won, as he loosened her grip, and she followed through, sending him sprawling across the floor.
+She knew then that shed won, as he loosened her grip, and she followed through, sending him sprawling across the floor.

-"Now it’s over."
+"Now its over."

 She walked out the danger room door, heading to her room.